 Purpose and history

 After launching the initial CVE list in 1999, the Mitre Corporation began working on a system to categorize software weaknesses.
 The result was a system that was sufficient for usage in combination with the CVE system.
 However, there were additional requirements that needed to be addressed.
-So, Mitre took 1,500 real-world vulnerabilities, and categorized them.
+So, Mitre took 1,500 real-world vulnerabilities and categorized them.
 The first version of the CWE system was released in September 2008.
 At the moment, the current version is 4.0 (released in February 2020).
 The latest version describes more than 800 common weaknesses in software.
-Version 4.0 also introduced hardware weaknesses for the first time.
+Version 4.0 also introduced hardware weaknesses.

 Unlike CVE identifiers, CWE entries are fixed.
 Most CWE entries consist of: